thetechgirlgita/thetechgirlgita/README.md

 -  Working on Flutter, and web application projects.
 - 🌱 I’m currently into Machine learning.
 - 👯 I’m looking to collaborate on Open Source Projects.
-- 💬 Ask me about Flutter Development.
+- 💬 Ask me about Flutter Development and Web Development.
 - 📫 How to reach me:  @thetechgirlgita(Linkedin, Twitter, Medium, and  Youtube)